-With Labor Day just around the corner, the best way to chase away the waning-days-of-summer blues is to plan a long weekend escape.
-After all, early September is primed for all manner of getaways, from golf-centric sojourns to national park explorations, and beyond.
-Whether you wish to embark on an action-packed three days, or simply unplug for a little while, finding the right destination at the right price point is key.
+With summer firmly in our sights, it’s never too early to plan your Labor Day long-weekend escape.
+After all, early September is primed for all manner of getaways, from golf-centric sojourns to national park explorations and beyond.
+Whether you wish to embark on three action-packed days, or simply unplug for a little while, finding the right destination at the right price point is key.

 Budget: $250